haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ----------------------------------

 This is when a component in a model needs to refer to another component of the same model, such as shown above when the Subnet resource needed to refer to the VPC resource.
-It isn't possible even create a model references for these kinds of relationships: because it requires a model class to create a model reference, you can't create a model reference involving a model class that you are in the midst of defining.
+It isn't possible to create a model reference for these kinds of relationships; because it requires a model class to create a model reference, you can't create a model reference involving a model class that you are in the midst of defining.
 So the **only** way to make relationships between components of the same model class is to use context expressions.